JoshMorrison99/JoshMorrison99.github.io/_posts/2025-04-07-Hacking-Hub-RemoteBinge.md

 <br/>

-When we go to the URL however, we just get a white screen.
+When we go to the URL however, we only get a white screen.
 This is because the file is still being interpreted as a GIF.
 It is now just a GIF with un-executable PHP code that results in just a white square.
 ![](/assets/hackinghub/remotebinge/5.png)

 <br/>